SMART: When is it Actually Worth Expanding a Speculative Tree?: Methodology

 \subsubsection{Cost Modeling.}

 As shown in Fig.~\ref{fig:cost-models}, we profile device-specific draft and verification latencies as a function of the total number of drafted tokens $|\mathcal{T}|$ in the tree $\mathcal{T}$.
 Drafting scales roughly linearly with $|\mathcal{T}|$ because draft models are small and typically memory-bound, yielding near-constant per-token cost, as demonstrated in Fig.~\ref{fig:cost-models}a.
-Verification grows much faster because the target model is large and verification attention scales quadratically with the input length, making verification compute-bound and causing exponential latency growth as number of draft tokens increases, as shown in Fig.~\ref{fig:cost-models}b.
+In practice, draft latency follows a layer-wise staircase: tokens at the same depth are generated in parallel, so cost increases only when a new depth level is added; the continuous form serves as a smooth surrogate for the marginal analysis.
+Verification grows much faster because the target model is large and, in high-batch compute-saturated regimes, verification becomes compute-bound, causing empirically convex latency growth as the number of draft tokens increases, as shown in Fig.~\ref{fig:cost-models}b.

 Accordingly, we use linear model to model the draft cost in Fig.~\ref{fig:cost-models} (a):

 and adopt a power-exponential model to approximate the verification latency:

 Here $\lambda, \gamma, \delta,$ and $\rho$ are fitted per device, with the bias terms ($\beta$ and $\eta$) fixed to $0$ to ensure both models pass through the origin.
 This profiling is lightweight, making the estimation of the hyperparameters in Eqs.~\eqref{eq:linear_model} and \eqref{eq:exp_model} inexpensive.
 In practice, each fit requires only five forward passes.
 For example, profiling LLaMA-3.1-Instruct-8B~\cite{grattafiori2024llama} on MT-Bench~\cite{zheng2023judging} takes about 10 seconds on an RTX Pro 6000 GPU, which is negligible and accounts for only $\approx 1.67\%$ of the MT-Bench test set inference time.
 This enables fast fitting of the two cost models, $C_{\text{draft}}(\mathcal{T})$ and $C_{\text{verify}}(\mathcal{T})$, which in turn supports efficient tree expansion in the next section.